 By the same token, Legends of Runeterra‘s Expeditions mode is also quite similar in some ways to Spire.
 You build a deck by choosing a randomised selection of cards, creating synergy as best you can, but everytime you win a round, you also get to swap some cards for others, or choose even more.

 It’s a mode based around the most central pillar of deck building – combining cards effectively – and with Runeterra’s huge selection of Champions, creating those combos and working out a Champion’s base versatility can be a fun little challenge.
-Check out our Legends of Runeterra expeditions tier list if you want to try it for yourself.

 And that’s our list of Spire-likes.
 If you’re in the realm for more deck builders, be sure to see our list of the best mobile card games!